-Products that include open source software must comply with Google's open source compliance practices, listed below.
+Products that include open source software must comply with the license requirements of the included open source software.
 Many Googlers are also open source contributors or maintainers, so we're especially sensitive to treating the community with respect.
 We have found that the easiest and fastest way for you to ensure open source compliance for most libraries is to include the full source code and license text in your solution.

-If you are using what is pre-installed on a Compute Engine supported OS image, and not installing additional open source components, you do not need to provide the source code or license text for the components.
+If you're using what is pre-installed on a Compute Engine supported OS image, and not installing additional open source components, you don't need to provide the source code or license text for the components.

-If you are installing an open source component that is under a GPL or LGPL license, then you must install the license text along with the source code on the instance image.
+If you're installing an open source component that's under a GPL or LGPL license, then install the license text along with the source code on the instance image.

-If you're installing an open source component on top of a Compute Engine supported OS image, and the component license is one of the whitelisted licenses (MIT, BSD, and Apache or other), then you must provide only the license text file on the instance image, along with a list of components.
+If you're installing an open source component on top of a Compute Engine supported OS image, and the component license is one of the allowlisted licenses (MIT, BSD, and Apache or other), provide only the license text file on the instance image, along with a list of components.

 You are not required to submit an open source compliance worksheet to Cloud Marketplace for review, but products must comply with the licensing requirements of any included open source software.